K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Look up the service broker list used in PaaS-TA Portal.<br>
 ![54]

 2. Click on the service name in the service broker list to view the details of the service broker.
-When there are modifications, click ①"Save" button after modifying to save the changes.<br>
+When there are modifications, clthe ick ①"Save" button after modifying to save the changes.<br>
 ![55]

-3. **5.2- 2** Click ②"Delete" button to delete service broker.<br>
+3. **5.2- 2** Click ②"Delete" button to delete the service broker.<br>

-4. Click ①"Register Service Broker" button from the service broker list.
-Enter Service Broker Name, User Name, User Password, URL information.
-Click ②"Register" button to complete registering service broker.<br>
+4. Click the ①"Register Service Broker" button from the service broker list.
+Enter Service Broker Name, User Name, User Password, and URL information.
+Click the ②"Register" button to complete registering the service broker.<br>
 ![57]

 ### <a name="5.3"/>  5.3 Service Control